surajrajan/automated-market-maker/README.md

 * **Note:** currently supports only ```dev``` stage - configure as necessary in ```serverless.yml```

 ## Examples
 It's easiest to understand the project while interfacing with each of the APIs individually.
+Each of the above examples are in the ```apiTestData``` folder to use via the below commands.

 ```
 sls invoke --function createLiquidityPool --path apiTestData/createLiquidityPool.json
 ```